paul-uu/game-of-life/README.md

 Basic implementation, using React and Redux

 #### Features to come
-- Randomly generated board state to start the 'game'
 - Tracking state history and enabling time travel
+- Ability to continuously proceed to the next generation, without having to do so manually for each generation
-- Ability to easily add established cell patterns (gliders, spaceships, etc.)
+- Ability to easily add established cell patterns (gliders, spaceships, etc.) to the board
 - Optimize algorithm
+- Add unit tests